iamdanielv/ml/tutorial-fashionmnist.md

     ```

     If your `Predicted` doesn't match the `Actual`, you can increase the number of epochs to get your accuracy to go up.

+## Conclusion

+That concludes the intro tutorial from pytorch.org.
+I've included several other tutorials in the [README.md](README.md) file if you want to learn more.

+I can be reached at @IAmDanielV on Twitter if you have any questions or suggestions.

+Thanks!